New Zealand tax facts

 Rate

-Limited partnerships (LP) & look-through companies (LTC)
+Limited partnerships (LP) and look-through companies (LTC)

-Partner or owner’s rates (see categories above)
+Partner’s or owner’s rates (see categories above)

 Period that interest is incurred